 According to Algorand Technologies, Algorand’s technological breakthroughs have solved the blockchain trilemma.
 The company says that the Algorand blockchain can process 10,000 transactions per second at a “fraction of a cent per transaction.”
 Official documents show that the minimum fee for a transaction on Algorand costs 0.001 ALGO.

 In terms of security, Algorand claims that its blockchain lacks the ability to fork.
 Forking is the process of splitting a blockchain into two separate chains.
-It can occur intentional via network governance.
-It can also occur accidental or when a dishonest network participants attacks the parent blockchain.
-According to official documents, Algorand’s proof of stake consensus uses a voting mechanism to validate blocks which makes forking impossible.
-In the event that network participants do not come to an agreement, the blockchain will slowdown or temporarily stall.
+It can occur intentionally via network governance.
+It can also occur accidentally or when a dishonest network participant attacks the parent blockchain.

-When it comes to decentralization, the use of PPoS consensus mechanism and Algorithmically Synchronized Randomness (ASR) enable high degree of decentralization.
-With PPoS, anyone can participate in Algorand network consensus, which is transaction validation and block proposal.
-Unlike Proof of Work (PoW) chains that require specialized hardware and other Proof of Stake (PoS) chains with high staking requirements, Algorand allows participants to validate transactions and propose blocks using their personal computers.
+When it comes to decentralization, the use of the PPoS consensus mechanism and Algorithmically Synchronized Randomness (ASR) enables a high degree of decentralization.
+With PPoS, anyone can participate in the Algorand network consensus, which involves transaction validation and block proposal.
+Algorand allows participants to validate transactions and propose blocks using their personal computers.
 They can do this by locking up as little as 1 ALGO token.

 “In the crypto world, it has been defined as the famous blockchain trilemma: the impossibility for a blockchain to be simultaneously secure, decentralized, and scalable.
 That did not sit well with me, wearing my cryptographer’s hat.
 I admired the ethos and the idea of Bitcoin but I believe the way they implemented the achievement of this goal was not exactly as beautiful as the idea itself.
 So, I wanted to design something that retained the ethos and the goals of Bitcoin but in a technologically sound way,” said Algorand founder Silvio Micali in an interview with Capgemini.